 One guarantor for joint tenants

 Guarantee agreements are often worded to ensure that the Guarantor has liability for covering the full rent.
-This means that in Joint Tenancies they are guaranteeing the rent for all tenants.
+This means that in joint tenancies they guarantee the rent for all tenants.
 If you are signing an agreement with others, you can ask if their guarantor is happy to cover the full rent which may mean that you do not have to provide your own guarantor.

 Some agencies will insist on all joint tenants having their own guarantor anyway, but you can try to negotiate this.